Locality and Centrality: The Variety ZG: The Loop Insertion and Prefix Substitution Lemmas

 We then prove a generalization of the previous claim, going from a single frequent arrow to an arbitrary path of frequent arrows:

-\begin{clm} Let $\pi = rt$ be a path with a $\card{S}$-distant rare-frequent threshold.
+\begin{clm} Let $\pi = rt$ be a path with an $\card{S}$-distant rare-frequent threshold.
 Let $o$ be the object between $r$ and $t$.
-Then for any path $h$ using only arrows of $\pi$ beginning at the ending object of~$r$, we have $\pi \equiv r (hg)^\omega t$ for some return path~$g$ using only frequent arrows of $\pi$. \end{clm}
+Let $h$ be any path starting at~$o$ which only uses frequent arrows.
+Then we have $\pi \equiv r (hg)^\omega t$ for some return path~$g$ using only frequent arrows. \end{clm}

 \begin{proof} We show the claim by induction on the length of~$h$.
 The base case of the induction, with $h$ of length $0$, is trivial with $g$ also having length~$0$.

 For the inductive claim, write $h = h' a$.
 Intuitively, we will insert a loop starting with the path $h'$, then insert a loop starting with the arrow~$a$ within that loop, and then recombine.